sysprog21/rv32emu/docs/syscall.md

 ## Background

-The primary means of communication between an application and the operating system kernel are system calls.
+System calls serve as the principal method of interaction between an application and the underlying operating system kernel.
+They enable applications to access services and resources provided by the OS kernel, such as file operations, network communication, and memory management.
+System calls are essential for performing privileged operations that applications can not directly execute, ensuring a secure and controlled environment.
-To avoid using other libraries, you can access them from assembler programs.
+To directly interact with system calls without relying on external libraries, programmers can invoke them from assembler programs.
-See [`man 2 syscalls`](http://man7.org/linux/man-pages/man2/syscalls.2.html) for more information and a complete list of system calls.
+For a comprehensive list of available system calls and detailed information about their usage, see [`man 2 syscalls`](http://man7.org/linux/man-pages/man2/syscalls.2.html).

 ## System Calls in C

-In C, a list of parameters is passed to the kernel in a certain sequence. e.g., for `write`, we have (see [`man 2 write`](https://man7.org/linux/man-pages/man2/write.2.html)):
+In C, a list of parameters is passed to the kernel in a certain sequence.
+For example, for the `write` system call, the parameters are structured as follows (see [`man 2 write`](https://man7.org/linux/man-pages/man2/write.2.html)):
 ```c
 ssize_t write(int fd, const void *buf, size_t count);
 ```

-The three parameters passed are a file descriptor, a pointer to a character buffer (in other words, a string) and the number of characters in that string to be printed.
+The three parameters passed are a file descriptor, a pointer to a character buffer (essentially a string), and the number of characters in that string to be written.
-The file descriptor can be the Standard Output.
+The file descriptor can represent the standard output.
-Note the string is not zero-terminated.
+It is important to note that the string is not zero-terminated.

 ## RISC-V calling conventions

-The RISC-V convention as defined by [Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf) is to map these parameters one by one to the registers starting at `a0`, put the number for the system call in `a7`, and execute the `ecall` instruction.
+The RISC-V convention, as defined by the [Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf), involves mapping these parameters one by one to the registers, starting at `a0`.
+The system call number is placed in `a7`, and then the `ecall` instruction is executed.

+Here is how the parameters are mapped:
-* The file descriptor number goes in `a0`.
+- The file descriptor number is placed in `a0`.
-* The pointer to the string -- its address -- goes in `a1`.
+- The pointer to the string (its address) is placed in `a1`.
-* The number of characters to print goes in `a2`.
+- The number of characters to print is placed in `a2`.

-To find the magic number for the system call for write and the `rv32emu`, we take a look at [riscv-pk/pk/syscall.h](https://github.com/riscv/riscv-pk/blob/master/pk/syscall.h).
+For determining the specific system call number for the 'write' operation in the context of `rv32emu`, reference can be made to [riscv-pk/pk/syscall.h](https://github.com/riscv/riscv-pk/blob/master/pk/syscall.h).
-It turns out to be `64`.
-This goes into `a7`.
+In the case of the `write` system call, the associated number is `64`, which is then assigned to the register `a7`.

-After a successful write, we should receive the number of characters written in `a0`.
+Following a successful write operation, the count of written characters should be present in the `a0` register.
-If there was an error, the return value should be `-1`.
+Conversely, if an error occurs, the return value is represented as `-1`.

-To print the string "RISC-V" and then quit with the exit system call with the GNU GCC compiler suite and the `rv32emu`, this is one possible solution: (`hello.S`)
+For instance, to print the string "RISC-V" and subsequently exit using the exit system call, the GNU GCC compiler suite in combination with `rv32emu` offers a feasible approach.
+The following is a potential program in assembly code (`hello.S`):
 ```assembly
     .equ STDOUT, 1
     .equ WRITE, 64